jawah/niquests/docs/community/support.rst

 File an Issue
 -------------

-If you notice some unexpected behaviour in Requests, or want to see support for a new feature,
+If you notice some unexpected behaviour in Niquests, or want to see support for a new feature,
 `file an issue on GitHub <https://github.com/jawah/niquests/issues>`_.